Hernyg/Whisper/README.md

 ## Installation & Usage
 - Download the latest release from the Releases section.
 - Extract the ZIP file and run the executable.
+- The program needs some time to load so be patient when starting the program
 - Select your MP3 files, choose an output location, and start transcribing!

 ## Legal Disclaimer